Aeva/mollytime/README.md

 MollyTime can control.
 Here are some things that can introduce latency, which if not managed carefully can prevent virtual MIDI controllers from being useful for real time performances:

  - Your operating system.
-The stock Linux kernel shipped in the Fedora distrobution seems fine.
+The stock Linux kernel shipped in the Fedora distribution seems fine.

  - Virtual synthesizers.
 TiMidity++ is known to introduce significant latency.
 The wavetable synthesizer included with Windows also introduces perceptible latency, but appears to be